-Description: Located at the eastern end of Waikiki Beach, the Diamond Head Crater is a familiar landmark to the throngs of tourists who today pack the high-rise hotels in the area.
-For mariners of yesteryear, Diamond Head also served as a landmark for their approach to the harbor at Honolulu from the west coast of the United States.
+Description: Located at the eastern end of Waikiki Beach, Diamond Head Crater is a familiar landmark to the throngs of tourists who today pack the high-rise hotels in the area.
+For mariners of yesteryear, Diamond Head also served as a landmark, guiding their approach to the harbor at Honolulu from the west coast of the United States.

 With the increase of commerce calling at the port of Honolulu, a lookout was established in 1878 on the seaward slopes of Diamond Head for spotting and reporting incoming vessels.
-John Charles Petersen, a mariner born in Sweden, was the first watchman at the station and was paid $50 per month.
-After his arrival in Hawai`i Petersen married a native girl who died just four months after the birth of their daughter Melika.
-Diamond Head Charlie raised his daughter at the isolated station where he served for thirty years until his death in 1907.
+John Charles Petersen, a mariner born in Sweden, was the first watchman at the station and was paid fifty dollars per month.
+After his arrival in Hawai`I, Petersen married a native girl who died just four months after the birth of their daughter Melika.
+Diamond Head Charlie raised his daughter at the isolated station, where he served for thirty years until his death in 1907.

 Captain James King, minister of the Interior for the Republic of Hawai`i, had been petitioning the Hawaiian legislature for a light on Diamond Head for several years, and according to the following account from the December 4, 1897 edition of the Pacific Commercial Advertiser steps were finally being taken to rectify the situation.